 Conservatory hosts five ornamental horticultural displays throughout the year.
 It is free to enter and is open daily from 9am to 5pm.
 NOTE: Due to unforeseen circumstances, the Conservatory in the Fitzroy Gardens is currently closed for emergency repairs.
-The Conservatory is not expected to reopen until late July 2019.
+The Conservatory is not expected to reopen until September 2019.

 5. Cooks' Cottage

 Take a step back in time at Cooks' Cottage, located in the beautiful heritage-listed Fitzroy Gardens.
 Originally located in Yorkshire, England, and built in 1755 by the parents of Captain James Cook, the cottage was brought to Melbourne in 1934.

 Now a preserved tree stump, bark from this river red gum tree was removed by Aboriginal people to make something such as a canoe, shield or container.

 7. Stream and fern gully

 Starting outside the visitor centre, an informal walking path adjacent to the central stream heads north through the gardens, passing ornamental ponds, ferns and rainforest planting.

 This cottage was built in 1866 for Fitzroy Gardens' head gardener, James Sinclair.
 It is now used as an administrative centre and is not open to the public.

 9. Fairies' Tree

 Sculpted by Ola Cohn between 1931 and 1934, the Fairies' Tree is beloved by generations of children.
 The carving features Australian animals, birds and bush spirits.